Concurrence Percolation in Quantum Networks

 Related papers

-Our findings highlight a critical principle for QN design: non-shortest paths contribute significantly to QN connectivity compared to classical percolation.
+Our findings highlight a crucial principle for QN design: when non-shortest paths are abundant, they notably enhance QN connectivity beyond what is achievable with classical percolation.

 arXiv Detail & Related papers (2024-02-23T17:45:00Z) - A Quantum-Classical Collaborative Training Architecture Based on Quantum